In this story

 These prompt techniques are meant to simulate how an actual malicious user would try to exploit weaknesses in your LLM system.
 For example, a malicious user might use prompt injection in attempt to get your financial LLM-based chatbot to leak personal identifiable information found in the data it was fine-tuned with.
 With this in mind, let’s begin our step-by-step guide on how to red team any LLM by exploring the various prompting techniques for generating the initial set of red teaming prompts.

-Confident AI: Everything You Need for LLM Evaluation
+Confident AI: The LLM Evaluation Platform

-An all-in-one platform to evaluate and test LLM applications, fully integrated with DeepEval.
+The all-in-one platform to evaluate and test LLM applications on the cloud, fully integrated with DeepEval.

 LLM evaluation metrics for ANY use case.

-Manage evaluation datasets on the cloud.
+Generate evaluation datasets on the cloud.

 A Step-By-Step Guide: Red Teaming LLMs

-1. Prepare Initial Red Teaming Prompts
+1. Prepare Initial Adversarial Attacks

 1. Direct Prompt Injection: This involves adding new instructions to see if the LLM disregards previous guidelines.